Date

 How Can Night Guards Help Protect Your Dental Implants?

 Night guards reduce mechanical overload from bruxism by distributing occlusal forces and protecting implant crowns and natural teeth from wear.
-Custom-fitted night guards provide better fit and balanced force distribution compared with over-the-counter options, and they are recommended when grinding is documented or suspected.
+Custom-fitted night guards provide a better fit and balanced force distribution compared with over-the-counter options, and they are recommended when grinding is documented or suspected.
 A clinician will evaluate occlusion and recommend a specific guard type during a maintenance visit.
 Custom appliances lessen long-term prosthetic complications and are part of a preventative care plan.

 How Can You Recognize and Prevent Common Dental Implant Complications in Lutz?